Symptoms (Aging Symptoms)

 Food to Avoid

 Reduce your total caloric intake while maintaining good nutrition.
+Aging symptoms.
 As you get older, your metabolism slows down, and you require fewer calories to support your activities.
 Also, studies on laboratory mice have shown that a reduced-calorie diet significantly extended their lives.
 You can reduce calories by cutting out processed and junk foods, alcohol, sugar, and white flour—but don’t skimp on nutritious foods that will keep you healthy.

 In addition to the previous suggestions, avoid red meat and processed foods, as well as any food made with additives and preservatives.
 These foods are all high in free radicals.
 What’s more, they clog up your digestive tract and inhibit proper functioning.
 Avoid the trans fat that is often contained in packaged and fried foods and that damages cell DNA.